 Under Section 419A of the Insolvency Act 2011, provision is made for an increased degree of protection of assets transferred into trusts in certain defined circumstances.
 Assuming the appropriate conditions are met (in particular, a settlor must not become insolvent as a result of a transfer), a disposition to a trust will not be voidable at the instance of, or upon application of, any creditor of the settlor.
 The trust requires registration and the transfer to the settlement must be supported by an affidavit of solvency provided by the settlor.
 Gibraltar's asset protection trust legislation is generally regarded as being less aggressive than that of other jurisdictions but has nonetheless proved popular in structuring arrangements designed to deliver a higher level of creditor protection.

 The Private Trusts Companies Act 2015 codifies and makes extended provisions for the use of private trust companies that have been common in Gibraltar.
 The Act provides for a voluntary form of registration of private companies (thus allowing, if thought desirable, the continued use of private companies on an unregistered basis).

 The Act allows a private trust company to be used in respect of individuals connected to the settlor.
-These extend to: (1) his or her spouse or civil partner; and (2) the children and remoter issue of the settlor and his or her spouse or partner.
+These extend to individual's spouse or civil partner; and the children and remoter issue of the settlor and his or her spouse or partner.

 The Purpose Trusts Act 2015 introduces a regime for purpose trusts other than for charitable purposes.

-The legislation follows the enactments in a number of other jurisdictions, providing for an enforcer and broad powers to make applications to the court by the enforcer, trustees, unless the trust document provides otherwise the settlor, or any person who upon application is declared by the court to have an interest in advancing the trusts purposes.
+The Gibraltar legislation follows the enactment of legislation in a number of other jurisdictions providing for an enforcer, and broad powers to make applications to the court by the enforcer or trustees, unless the trust document provides otherwise that the settlor or any person who, upon application, is declared by the court to have an interest in advancing the trust's purposes.